 2. The Nominating Committee is chaired by the immediate ILA past president.
 She/he is responsible for calling meetings and selecting nominees.
 The slate must be selected by December 20 each year in order to meet ILA Reporter February deadlines.

 3. Each forum may submit to the Nominating Committee a list of up to three (3) of its members to be considered for nomination to the Executive Board.
 See ILA Bylaws, Article IX, Section 4.

 4. In selecting candidates, the Nominating Committee will use a “pairing” system for board election to reflect the Illinois library community’s diverse constituencies.
 Our diverse constituencies include, but are not limited to racial and ethnic diversity, age, gender, sexual orientation, geographic diversity, type of library worker, and trustee representation.
 Pairing requires two candidates who reflect these diversities for each of the designated seats up for election.
 The board will always have at least one member representing academic librarianship, one representing special librarianship, one representing school librarianship, and one representing public libraries.
-The ILA presidency would be rotated with public librarians being limited to serving two out of any three years
+The ILA presidency will be rotated with public librarians being limited to serving two out of any three years

-5. ILA office sends test e-mail to all current individual members.
-This fulfills two functions: informing members of upcoming election and process, and to catch bad addresses.
+5. ILA office sends a test e-mail to all current individual members.
+This fulfills two functions: informing members of the upcoming election and process, and to catch bad addresses.
 Members may also request a paper ballot instead of an electronic ballot at this time.
 January 1.

 6. The slate of nominees along with the procedures for nominations by petition will be published in the February issue of the ILA Reporter.

 7. Nominations by petition must be received in the ILA office no later than March 1.

 8. Chair of the Nominating Committee will secure biographical information (4,000 character maximum) from all candidates no later than March 5.